cynthiateeters/arcade-game/README.md

 - You can see the demo at [I Got A Camera - Arcade Game ](http://igotacamera.com/arcade/).

 ## Installation
-- Clone the repository from [GitHub](http://GitHub.com/cynthiateeters/arcade-game) and unzip it into a directory accessible to your browser.
+- Clone the repository from [GitHub](http://GitHub.com/cynthiateeters/arcade-game).
 - Open the index.html file in your browser and it should immediately allow you to play.

 ## Possible Later Enhancements